Tokyo 2020 Games delay looms as Canada, Australia quit

 But Tokyo stocks sensitive to the success of the Olympics surged on Monday, after sharp falls in prior weeks, thanks to expectations of a delay rather than a cancellation.

-Postponement is a potential major blow to the IOC’s prestige and power after its insistence the Games would go ahead.
+Postponement could be a major blow to the IOC’s prestige after weeks of saying the Games would go ahead as planned.

 Many athletes already felt disrespected during the Russian doping scandal when Bach ensured Russians could carry on competing, albeit as neutrals.
-And his iron grip on the IOC could weaken after various national committees at the weekend distanced themselves from his stance over Tokyo.
+Now his iron grip on the IOC could weaken after various national committees at the weekend distanced themselves from his stance.

+“IOC President Thomas Bach’s stubbornness and arrogance has spectacularly failed in this instance and he has weakened the Olympic movement,” Britain’s Olympic gold medal track cyclist Callum Skinner wrote on Twitter.

+Global Athlete Group said the IOC’s planned, month-long consultation was irresponsible.
+“Over the next four weeks the world is going to increasingly shut down, the Covid-19 virus will sadly take more lives, and without a clear answer, athletes are still being indirectly asked to train,” it said.

-Additional reporting by Reuters bureaux worldwide; Writing by Karolos Grohmann and Andrew Cawthorne; Editing by Nick Macfie
+Additional reporting by Reuters bureaux worldwide; Writing by Karolos Grohmann and Andrew Cawthorne; Editing by Nick Macfie, William Maclean